Victorians love their sport.

 These principles apply to everyone involved in sport in Victoria, no matter what role they play.

-As an individual, team, club, league or association, if you encounter bad behaviour, either on or off the sporting field, refer to the Fair Play Code.
+As an individual, team, club, league or association, or organisation - if you encounter bad behaviour, either on or off the sporting field, refer to the Fair Play Code.

 Frequently Asked Questions